730. Unanticipated Problems Involving Risks to Participants or Others

 - Notify currently or previously enrolled participants of the problem, and related new or increased risks.

 If the investigator believes that corrective actions are warranted to prevent future occurrences, these may be proposed at the time the report is submitted.
-If the Research Compliance Officer (RCO), RI Director, and IRB Chair concur that the proposed actions are sound, the PI may be instructed to submit a Project Amendment for IRB review.
+If the Research Compliance Officer (RCO), Research Integrity Director, and IRB Chair concur that the proposed actions are sound, the PI may be instructed to submit a Project Amendment for IRB review.

 IRB Review of Unanticipated Problem Reports

-Within five business days of receiving a report of a possible Unanticipated Problem (or 48 hours if the problem is life-threatening or fatal), the RCO will consult with the RI Director and IRB Chair (or other qualified IRB member) to assess risk of harm to participants or others to determine if immediate corrective actions are needed to protect the participants or others, and will make the necessary recommendations to mitigate such risks.
+Within five business days of receiving a report of a possible Unanticipated Problem (or 48 hours if the problem is life-threatening or fatal), the RCO will consult with the Research Integrity Director and IRB Chair (or other qualified IRB member) to assess risk of harm to participants or others to determine if immediate corrective actions are needed to protect the participants or others and will make the necessary recommendations to mitigate such risks.
 Following this initial assessment, the problem will be evaluated for the three criteria for an Unanticipated Problem: